AlxMedia/bigvisual/readme.txt

 Tested up to: 5.8
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0
-Tags: blog, photography, portfolio, one-column, two-columns, right-sidebar, left-sidebar, custom-colors, custom-menu, featured-images, flexible-header, full-width-template, post-formats, sticky-post, theme-options, threaded-comments, translation-ready, custom-logo, custom-header, custom-background, footer-widgets, wide-blocks
+Tags: blog, photography, entertainment, one-column, two-columns, right-sidebar, left-sidebar, custom-colors, custom-menu, featured-images, flexible-header, full-width-template, post-formats, sticky-post, theme-options, threaded-comments, translation-ready, custom-logo, custom-header, custom-background, footer-widgets, wide-blocks

 == Description ==

-Bigvisual is a clean and minimal portfolio theme with plenty of options.
-It is flexible and optimized for all devices.
-You can pick different header color and choose website max-width with a few clicks.
+Bigvisual is a flexible personal blog theme with plenty of options.
+It is optimized for all devices and built to work with blocks.
+Blog posts are shown as visually beautiful cards that inspires you to read.
+You can pick accent color, set sidebar to the left or right and choose website max-width with a few clicks.
 Demo: http://demo.alx.media/x/?theme=Bigvisual

 == Installation ==